 STEP 1 – Students must be admitted to The University of Mississippi before the approval process can begin.
 For information about admissions, please click the following link to contact the Admissions Office.

-STEP 2 – Students must complete and sign an Intake Application.
+STEP 2 – Students must complete the Rebel Access Application.
 This application is completed to allow the student to self-disclose a disorder or impairment and request accommodations.
-We cannot review any documentation submitted without having a completed and signed Intake Application on file.
-Submission of an Intake Application does not guarantee a determination of eligibility.
-To download an Intake Application follow the instructions below:
+We cannot review any documentation submitted without having a completed and signed Rebel Access Application on file.
+Submission of an Rebel Access Application does not guarantee a determination of eligibility.
+Click the following link to fill out the Rebel Access Application.

 STEP 3 – Students must submit documentation from a licensed healthcare professional which clearly states a diagnosis, details the student’s CURRENT functioning, and supports any requests for accommodations.
 Documentation must also include recommendations for reasonable classroom accommodations.
 Please click the following link for detailed information regarding Documentation Guidelines.

 STEP 4 – Students are asked to complete an initial interview after they have submitted both the completed intake application and the supporting documentation.
 This appointment can be in person or via telephone.
 Within ten working days of our receipt of the intake application, supporting documentation, and the completion of the initial interview, a letter/email will be sent from this office informing the student that they have been approved or that we need more information, or that they have been denied.